 Phiona Mutesi.
 Photo courtesy

 Tim Crothers, author of ESPN article on Phiona Mutesi, 14-year-old Ugandan chess champion from the slums of Katwe.
 Crothers is a former senior writer for Sports Illustrated and the author of The Man Watching, a biography of the University of North Carolina women’s soccer coach Anson Dorrance.
 Crothers’ recently collaborated with the University of North Carolina men’s basketball coach Roy Williams on Williams’ autobiography, Hard Work: A Life On and Off the Court.
-Sponsored by Lynchburg College and Sports Outreach.
+Sponsored by University of Lynchburg and Sports Outreach.
 Memorial Ballroom, Hall Campus Center, 7 p.m.

 Strategies for Life Human Chess Game